elenabortolato/APAFA/workflow.md

 ![](workflow_files/figure-markdown_strict/unnamed-chunk-9-1.png)

-Posterior distribution of the entries of the covariance matrix compared with true values (red marks)
+The figure below shows the posterior distribution of the entries of the covariance matrix compared with true values (red marks)

     ### uncertainty quantification